Islamic finance and real estate investment

 Jersey is one of the world's leading international finance centres, and has been at the forefront of global finance for more than 50 years.
 Independent, with its own government and judicial system based on common law principles, Jersey was one of the first jurisdictions to regulate those involved in the establishment and administration of real estate structures, providing a guarantee of standards and protection for investors.
 Jersey also adheres to international standards of financial regulation and reporting, with independent assessors from bodies such as the OECD, World Bank and the IMF all acknowledging Jersey as being compliant and co-operative in relation to financial regulation.

 Jersey is a jurisdiction of choice for pension funds, institutions, sovereign wealth funds, fund managers and private wealth investors in real estate.
-Jersey is also an innovative and market-leading jurisdiction in the field of Islamic finance as an alternative to conventional western financing.
-With a large number of existing Sharia-compliant clients, Bedell Cristin has developed significant expertise in all areas of Sharia law.
+More recently, Jersey has also become an innovative and market leading jurisdiction in the field of Islamic finance as an alternative to conventional western financing.
+With a large number of existing clients, Bedell Cristin's highly skilled workforce has developed significant expertise in all areas of Sharia law.

 Sharia financing options

 Advising on the establishment of Sharia-compliant investment solutions now comprises a significant part of Bedell Cristin's business.